Young people and family

-If you have housing problems you should consult an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you have housing problems you should consult an experienced adviser, for example, at Citizens Advice.
+Search for your nearest Citizens Advice.

 The Child Maintenance Service could arrange for the father of your child to pay maintenance.
 This applies if you aren’t living with him.